uber/piranha/generic/README.md

 # Generic Piranha
 It scans source files to delete code related to stale feature flags leading to a cleaner, safer, more performant, and more maintainable code base.
-This generic tree-sitter based implementation for Piranha makes it easy to extend it to new languages and new feature flag APIs (and their usages).
+This generic tree-sitter based implementation for Piranha makes it easy to onboard new languages and new feature flag systems.

 ## Motivation